-Welcome to our 11+ blog titled, Independent school parent guide.
+Welcome to our 11+ blog titled, London Independent schools guide.
 Our other 11+ blog entries are listed at the bottom of this page.

 This blog endeavours to touch on the following issues within the independent education system;

 - What ages for which stage?

 - Which pre-school?

 - When to go to prep school?